 Day 8: Departure or Onward Travel

 7 nights in 3-star hotels or comfortable guesthouses.
+All rooms have en-suite facilities.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Breakfast is included.
 When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
 Dinner is available either from the restaurant in your accommodation or restaurants in the village near your hotel.

 This holiday is appropriate for experienced mountain walkers with a sound level of fitness and no fear of heights, total walking is 115 km, on average 6-7 hours per walking day (read more about difficulty grades).
 The trails are very well maintained and waymarked.
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.